'Why Don't Y'all Let That Die?' Telling The Emmett Till Story In Mississippi

 "We're here in the cotton gin where they received the fan, the old fan, that they attempted to dispose of the child's body with," says museum founder and Glendora Mayor Johnny Thomas.

-For $5 you can watch a short film where local residents describe what they remember from 1955, and walk through a hallway of exhibits, including a replica of Bryant Grocery.
+For $5, you can watch a short film in which local residents describe what they remember from 1955, and walk through a hallway of exhibits, including a replica of Bryant's Grocery.

 Thomas says it's about interpreting the Till story a different way.

-"Basically African-Americans didn't have an opportunity to tell any of the story back in 1955 when it did happen," he says because of fear of reprisals in Jim Crow-era Mississippi.
-"And the story never got told from an African-American perspective."
+"Basically African Americans didn't have an opportunity to tell any of the story back in 1955 when it did happen," he says, because of fear of reprisals in Jim Crow-era Mississippi.
+"And the story never got told from an African American perspective."

 The new lunch counters

-The question of who gets to tell the Emmett Till story is a charged question says Dave Tell, a professor at the University of Kansas and author of Remembering Emmett.
+The question of who gets to tell the Emmett Till story is a charged question says Dave Tell, a professor at the University of Kansas and author of Remembering Emmett Till.

 "There is way more at stake than simply a history lesson on what happened in 1955," Tell says.
 "Because it matters morally who gets to tell it, and it matters financially who gets to tell it."